-Storage lockers for typewriters and essential equipment only are located immediately across from the typing carrels.
+Storage lockers for typewriters and typing equipment are located immediately across from the typing carrels.
 An SBA typewriter to be used only by law students is located in typing carrel A. For sign-out procedures and usage policies, check with the Head of the Circulation Department.